T

 Insider tips

-• Be aware of your surroundings, especially in crowded places, to avoid petty theft.
+• Be aware of your surroundings, especially in crowded areas like markets and public transport, to prevent petty theft.

 Packing highlights